The Conference offers a platform to various stakeholders in the cocoa and chocolate industry

 The aim of Chocoa is to stimulate the production and consumption of sustainable cocoa and chocolate.
 Large manufacturers and distributors of chocolate are committing themselves more and more to the principles of sustainable cocoa.
 In 2010 the Dutch Government signed a voluntary agreement with large companies aiming for a 100 per cent sustainable cocoa consumption in The Netherlands by 2025.
 How far are they with achieving those goals?

 The theme of the third Chocoa Conference is “Market differentiation: The missing middle in the cocoa sector”.
 Niche markets and mainstream cocoa have always coexisted in the cocoa sector.
 There are large differences in views on quality and sustainability between and within these segments.
 But what is in between the niche and the large consumer markets?
 Is there a middle segment in the cocoa sector?
-And what does this market look like?
+What does a mid-market in cocoa and chocolate look like?
 How do the parties involved relate to other market segments?
-The Chocoa Conference will discuss the potential and challenges of different market segments for quality and sustainability, thereby exploring the potential of the mid-market in the cocoa sector.
-See also the programme below.
+What impact could it have on the development of higher prices for cocoa products, allowing better livelihoods for cocoa producers?

 This year, the Chocoa Conference will not only provide a platform for discussion on sustainability and quality.
 The Conference will be part of the Chocoa Trade Fair, allowing the participants to get in direct contact with cocoa producers from all over the world.

-Missed it or want to refresh your memories?
+Missed it last year or want to refresh your memories?
 Read the report or view the presentations on the Cocoa Connect website.